 Step 3: Connect WP Mail SMTP and SendLayer

 The wizard will prompt you to choose a mailer.
-As we’re working with SendLayer, that’s the one you should choose.
-We’ve chosen SendLayer as its API connection is a reliable alternative to the Other SMTP mailer.
+Select SendLayer from the list.
+We’ve chosen SendLayer because its API connection is a reliable alternative to the Other SMTP mailer and works even when SMTP is completely blocked.

 Click Save and Continue to move on to the mailer configuration settings.
 This is where you’ll enter your SendLayer API Key.
 This is the most important step to take but there are a few more settings to tinker with.